 Comments: Straight lambics are single-batch, unblended beers.
 Since they are unblended, the straight lambic is often a true product of the "house character" of a brewery and will be more variable than a gueuze.
 They are generally served young (6 months) and on tap as cheap, easy-drinking beers without any filling carbonation.
 Younger versions tend to be one-dimensionally sour since a complex Brett character often takes upwards of a year to develop.
 An enteric character is often indicative of a lambic that is too young.
 A noticeable vinegary or cidery character is considered a fault by Belgian brewers.
 Since the wild yeast and bacteria will ferment ALL sugars, they are bottled only when they have completely fermented.
 Lambic is served uncarbonated, while gueuze is served effervescent.
+IBUs are approximate since aged hops are used; Belgians use hops for anti-bacterial properties more than bittering in lambics.

-Ingredients: Unmalted wheat (30-40%), pilsner malt and aged (surannes) hops (3 years) are used.
+Ingredients: Unmalted wheat (30-40%), Pilsner malt and aged (surannes) hops (3 years) are used.
 The aged hops are used more for preservative effects than bitterness, and makes actual bitterness levels difficult to estimate.
 Traditionally these beers are spontaneously fermented with naturally-occurring yeast and bacteria in predominately oaken barrels.
 Home-brewed and craft-brewed versions are more typically made with pure cultures of yeast commonly including Saccharomyces, Brettanomyces, Pediococcus and Lactobacillus in an attempt to recreate the effects of the dominant microbiota of Brussels and the surrounding countryside of the Senne River valley.
 Cultures taken from bottles are sometimes used but there is no simple way of knowing what organisms are still viable.